 This is the process of applying for a new auto loan to pay off your existing loan, hopefully with a better interest rate or term.

 Pros.
 A refinance loan could help you pay your car off sooner and with a lower interest rate.
 Maybe your credit score has improved since your original auto loan — the best rates tend to go to those with the best credit.
+Average rates dropped at the end of 2020 with an average APR of 4.6% for a new car loan versus 5.5% at the same time in 2019.

 Who it may be good for.
 An auto refinance loan may be a good option for you if: